sbugallo/mastering_python/docs/_sources/chapters/8_unit_testing/frameworks.rst.txt

 have multiple dependencies, connections to external systems, and probably the need to patch objects, and define fixtures parameterize test cases, then pytest looks like a more complete option.
-[ 226 ]Unit Testing and Refactoring
-Chapter 8

 We will use a small program as an example to show you how could it be tested using both options which in the end will help us to get a better picture of how the two of them compare.